-If you have not experienced the Main Street Art Festival in Ft.
-Worth, then you are missing out!
-It is fun, informative and an all around great way to spend a weekend!
+If you have not experienced the Main Street Art Festival in Fort Worth, then you are missing out!
+It is fun, informative and an all-around great way to spend a weekend!
 It show-cases new and upcoming artists from around the country.

 There is a wide variety of media represented, everything from glass, metal, mixed, pottery, leather, water-color, sketch and digital art.

 Much to See